Robert Skov: Copenhagen

 In January 2018, Skov completed a move to Copenhagen.
 The deal cost FC Copenhagen around 7.5 million Danish Kroner.
 He made his league debut for the club on 10 February 2018 in a 5–1 home victory over Randers, playing all ninety minutes of the match.
 He scored his first league goal for the club a little over two weeks later, on 25 February 2018 in a 1–0 home victory over Odense BK.
 He scored in the 61st minute.
 He scored his first club hat-trick on 2 December 2018 in a 6–1 away victory over Horsens.
 He scored in the 23rd, 66th, and 90th minutes.
 Not only did Robert Skov finish as top scorer in the 2018–19 season, but he broke the all time Danish Superliga record by scoring 29 league goals, that was 7 more goals than the second placed scorers in the league.
 The record was previously held by Ebbe Sand who scored 28 league goals in the 1998 season.
 Skov was also named Danish Player of the Year for 2018.
 By March 2019, Skov was rumoured to Tottenham Hotspur and Arsenal after putting in outstanding performances in the Superliga.

-Hoffenheim
+TSG Hoffenheim

-In July 2019, Skov signed a contract with 1899 Hoffenheim for a transfer fee of €10 million.
+In July 2019, Skov signed a contract with TSG Hoffenheim for a transfer fee of €10 million.

 Skov scored his first goal for Hoffenheim in a 3–0 Bundesliga win over SC Paderborn on 1 November 2019, opening the scoring with a fierce 25-yard free-kick inside two minutes.

+On 21 May 2024, TSG Hoffenheim announced that he will leave the club after this season when his contract expires.

+Union Berlin

+On 4 September 2024, Skov signed with Union Berlin.